 76. 53% of Freelancers are Politically Active

-Freelancers are more likely to be engaged in their community and country than full-time workers.
-Notably, Upwork found 53% of freelancers described themselves as “politically active, “compared to 34% of traditional employees.
+Freelancers are likelier to be engaged in their community and country than full-time workers.
+Notably, Upwork found that 53% of freelancers described themselves as “politically active, “compared to 34% of traditional employees.

 77. 77% of Freelancers Are Optimistic About Gig Work